 We look at all of learning and life through the following truths of scripture:

-1. Creation (humanity, made in God’s image; creation is good; innate desire to know; God’s sovereignty).
+1. Creation (humanity is made in God's image; creation is good, humanity has an innate desire to know; God's sovereignty is the answer).

 2. The Fall (sin and its effects; death; humanity’s constant struggle with God).